abhirathod95/travel-blog/src/blog/travel/2019-12-23/Siem_Reap.md

 ![Famous tree of Ta Prohm](../../../images/Cambodia/Angkor_Wat_5.jpg)

 The famous temple featured in the movie, Lara Croft.
 Due to its on screen appearance, this temple sees many more tourists than some of the other temples.
-The archeologists left the large cotton silk trees growing into the temple walls to give visitors an idea of the wildness the temples were originally found in.
-While it is an awesome temple to visit, there were definitely more cooler temples to visit with the cotton silk trees and less visitors.
+The archeologists left the large cotton silk trees growing into the temple walls to give visitors an idea of the wild state the temples were originally found in.
+While it is an awesome temple to visit, there were definitely more cooler temples to visit with the overgrown cotton silk trees and less visitors.

 ##### **Banteay Srei**